Search

 2. We are committed to a culture of excellence.
 We make ourselves accountable.
 We strive to do the right thing for the right reason, at the right time, and in the right way.

-4. We are committed to our fellows’ professional development.
-We understand how this overlaps with their personal development.
+3. We are committed to our fellows’ professional development.

-Please look around the website and review our various clinical rotations, conferences, and research opportunities.
+Please look around the website and review our clinical rotations, conferences, and research opportunities.
 Also, review the biographies of our current faculty and fellows and past fellows.
-I am certainly happy to answer any additional questions you may have about the program.
+We are certainly happy to answer any additional questions you may have about the program.

 We hope you will consider applying to our program, and we look forward to hearing from you.